QBECO SSI General Questions

 QBECO-CD-02 Location and Trial Logistics

 For stage 1, all trial sites will be in Canada.
-Currently there will be sites in British Columbia (Vancouver, New Westminster, Vernon), Ontario (Hamilton), with possible sites in Alberta (Edmonton).
+Currently, there are two (2) trial sites in Vancouver and New Westminster, British Columbia and one (1) in Hamilton, Ontario.

 We have received approval from Health Canada for the start of the trial.
 We anticipate that the first site will be operational in May 2018 and that the rest of the sites will be ready to accept patients by June 2018.